taecontrol/larvis/README.md

 php artisan vendor:publish --tag larvis-config
 ```

-That’s it!
-Larvis is installed in your project and the configuration file must be available at `config/larvis.php`, now you must decide how Larvis should work and behave:
+Great!
+Larvis is now installed in your project, and the configuration file should be available at `config/larvis.php`.
+At this point, you need to decide how Larvis should operate and behave.

-1. Setup Larvis to work with MoonGuard.
-2. Setup Larvis to work with Krater.
+You can configure it to work in **Production** with MoonGuard and report every exception and server metric from your application once released and deployed to the world, if you want to use Larvis locally to debug your Laravel application, you can set it up to work with Krater.
+In summary, Larvis can operate in two ways:

+- Larvis working with MoonGuard in **Production**.
+- Larvis working **Locally** with Krater for Debugging.

+> [!IMPORTANT]
-> 💡 **Important:** The default behavior of Larvis is to work with Krater.
+> Larvis default behavior is to work with Krater.

 ## Setup Larvis to work with MoonGuard